oedp-comms/seekcommons-org-website/network-activities.md

 ---
 layout: post
-title: SEEKCommons Network Calendar
+title: SEEKCommons Calendar
-description: Info about the calendar of network activities
+description: Calendar of network activities
 image: assets/images/network-activities.png
 nav-menu: true
 ---

-## SEEKCommons Network activities

-On this page, we list all the upcoming events of the network.
+We list on this page all the upcoming activities of the network.